zekroTJA/lookupex/README.md

 Of course, all of that sits comfortly behind a [Traefik](https://doc.traefik.io/traefik/) instance handling CORS and Rate Limiting.

-#### Frontend
+### Frontend

-If you are not that kind of *curl*y guy (haha), you can of course use a fancy web frontend which is written in [Svelte](https://svelte.dev).
+If you are not that kind of *curl*y guy *(haha)*, you can of course use a fancy web frontend which is written in [Svelte](https://svelte.dev).
 Actually, this was my first attempt to get a deeper look into Sevlte, so please excuse that messy code. :^)

 On every commit to the master branch, aa friendly GitHub Actions worker grabs the code, builds the static web app files, deploys them to a branch called `gh-pages` and from there, like the name says, it is served using the GitHub Pages service.
 I've just set up a CNAME to point [lookup.zekro.de](https://lookup.zekro.de) to the GitHub Pages server.

+### CLI

+And if you are one of these cool guys 😎 doing everything in terminal land, take a look into the [Releases](https://github.com/zekroTJA/lookupex/releases).
+There you can find a handy dandy CLI tool, which is [written in Go](cli/) by the way.
+And it supports colored output! 👀

+---

+© 2021 Ringo Hoffmann (zekro Development).
+Covered by the MIT License.